urbanslug/graphite/README.md

 ## Documentation
 To be found at [official graphite docs](https://urbanslug.github.io/graphite/).

-[Google Summer of Code 2019—Final Submission]
+The Google Summer of Code 2019 submission link: [Google Summer of Code 2019—Final Submission]

 ## Test
 Run all tests